aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 ![Solution Deployment Steps](./images/deployment_overview.png)

+> **_NOTE:_**  As you proceed through the data pipeline and ETL infrastructure deployment, there are multiple times that you will need to provide the `custom source name` as an input parameter.
+Please make sure you are using exactly the same string everywhere.

 #### Step 1: Deploy log streaming and transformation infrastructure
 1. Sign in to the Amazon Security Lake delegated administrator account.